avaneev/r8brain-free-src/README.md

 **r8b::CDSPResampler** class, which is a single front-end class for the whole library.
 You do not basically need to use nor understand any other classes beside this class.
-Several derived classes that have varying levels of precision are also available.
+Several derived classes that have varying levels of precision are also available (for full-resolution 16-bit and 24-bit resampling).

 The code of the library resides in the "r8b" C++ namespace, effectively isolating it from all other code.
 The code is thread-safe.
 A separate